MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-jobs.md

 ---
-title: Set Up Projects, Prices, and Project Posting Groups
+title: Set up projects, prices, and project posting groups
 description: Describes how to set up general information about projects.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf
 ms.topic: how-to
-ms.date: 02/22/2024
+ms.date: 08/19/2024
 ms.custom: bap-template
 ms.search.keywords: project management
 ms.search.form: 211, 463, 1012
 ms.service: dynamics-365-business-central
 ---
-# Set Up projects, prices, and project posting groups
+# Set up projects, prices, and project posting groups

-As a project manager, you can set up projects that define each of the projects that you manage in [!INCLUDE[prod_short](includes/prod_short.md)].
+As a project manager, you can set up each of the projects that you manage in [!INCLUDE[prod_short](includes/prod_short.md)].
 Use the **Project Setup** page to define how you'll use project features.

 For each project, specify various information: